 These storms are normal, natural weather events which recur with regularity in some places, and at irregular times in places like the Berkshires in the grand scale of time and nature.
 The natural energies that cause these storms with their damaging effects are continually at work in nature.
 According to scientists, one decent-sized such storm releases the energy equivalent of 500,000 atomic bombs.
 The powerful energy of a storm like Sandy has destructive consequences when it is driven well inland, as this storm is, by the flow of the jet stream and the blocking effect of a strong high pressure system.

 The infrequency of such large tropical storms having a destructive effect well inland in New England makes this cause and effect seem improbable.
 Edward Rowe Snow, a noted chronicler of New England lore, pointed out that once in each of the last four centuries, a severe such storm has battered New England and New York.
 These were the hurricanes of 1635, 1815 and 1938, and the gale of 1723.
-It remains to be seen whether Sandy is such a storm for the 21st century.

 The 1938 hurricane is still the storm by which all such storms are measured in New England.
 It roared ashore in central Long Island on Sept.
 21 and its effects were far inland.
 According to the Berkshire Evening Eagle, there was extensive damage in the Lakewood area, West Housatonic Street, Holmes Road and Merrill Road areas in Pittsfield, which were inundated by flood waters.
 In Northern Berkshire the flood damage exceeded $2.5 million.
 This storm caused some 600 deaths, including one each in Pittsfield, Adams, and Williamstown.